What is Quartz?

 Quartz is the second most abundant mineral in earth’s crust, after feldspar.
 It is a hard, crystalline mineral made of silica (silicon dioxide).
 The chemical formula of quartz is SiO2, with the atoms linked in a continuous framework of SiO4 (silicon-oxygen tetrahedra); each oxygen is shared between two tetrahedra. .

-Quartz is considered the second most common mineral found on the crust of the Earth after Feldspar.
-It is found in all igneous, sedimentary and acid rocks.
-This essential mineral has high resistance against weather changes.
-It works as a cementing agent in sedimentary rocks to keep its components jointly.
+It is found in igneous, sedimentary and metamorphic rocks.
+It has high resistance against weather changes and works as a cementing agent in sedimentary rocks.

 Forms of Quartz

 Quartz is found in two forms; α-quartz & β-quartz.
 Both forms are chiral. β-quartz is often referred to as high-temperature quartz, and α-quartz is known as low-temperature quartz. α-quartz is converted to β-quartz at the temperature of 573 °C (846 K; 1,063 °F).
 A substantial volume change accompanies the transformation process; it often breaks ceramics or rocks passing through this temperature threshold.

 Quartz is colorless and transparent in pure form.
 The presence of impurities often makes it colored and alters its properties.